A PDF with the following questions and answers about the Saint Louis University Prison Education Program is also available for download.

 Financial support is needed for general operating expenses, including books and supplies for students, reimbursement for faculty mileage from St. Louis to each facility, salaries for incarcerated and staff teaching assistants, fees and travel costs for Speaker Series guests, and honoraria for workshop leaders.

-If you are interested in becoming a prison program faculty member for the Associate of Arts degree or College Preparatory Programs, or in working with the Prison Arts and Education Program as a workshop leader or speaker, contact Julie O’Heir, Prison Program community outreach coordinator, at 314-977-3206 or email@example.com.
+If you are interested in becoming a prison education program faculty member for the Associate of Arts degree or College Preparatory Program, or in working with the Prison Arts and Education Program as a workshop leader or speaker, contact Julie O’Heir, Director, at 314-977-3206 or firstname.lastname@example.org.

 The skills developed through pre-college and college coursework create a more socially just living and working environment inside the prison, make possible employment opportunities that would otherwise not be available.
 Education is also preventative to returning to prison and provides transformative learning experiences for students, teachers, family members and everyone who comes in contact with the program.